HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 </tbody>
 </table>

-I found that it was easier to use the long format to make a scatterplot comparison of the selected country's life expectancies vs year.
+This is a very human-readable table.
+However, I found that it was easier to use the long format to make a scatterplot comparison of the selected country's life expectancies vs year.

 ``` r
 data.selected.long %>%